How parents can cope with baby’s regressions during their first year.

 - Rock or cuddle for a few minutes

 - Lay down for sleep

-The routine need not take very long as 10-20 minutes should suffice, though they get longer in the toddler years.
+The routine need not take very long – 10 to 20 minutes should suffice, though routines get longer in the toddler years.
 A nap routine is also important and should be an abbreviated version of your bedtime routine.
 You will not give a bath, nor do you need to change your baby’s clothes for a nap.

 As they master going to sleep from a very drowsy state, they may be able to learn to go to sleep from a more and more awake state.
 This will help them get through all the sleep regressions with more ease.
 If your baby had colic, you may be a bit more apprehensive about putting them down awake because some babies will fuss or cry when you do that.
 Take heart that you can go as slow or as fast as feels comfortable to you.
 Gradually reduce how much “work” you do to put your baby to sleep and he or she will begin to adapt.

-How a baby sleeps is a lot more complicated than you may have originally thought, but by following your intuition (and learning to trust it!) can go a long way.
+How a baby sleeps is a lot more complicated than you may have originally thought but following your intuition (and learning to trust it!) can go a long way.
 Just always remember that all babies are different and unique and so will, too, be your parenting.

 Nicole Johnson is a married mother of two wonderful boys and founder and lead sleep consultant, of The Baby Sleep Site.
 When her eldest son was born, he had a lot of sleep problems – he would wake every one or two hours, all night long.
 She got busy and thoroughly researched literature and scientific reports until she became an expert in sleep methods, scheduling routines, baby developmental needs and more.
 She overcame her son’s sleeping issues in a way that matched her own parenting style and knew it was her mission to help other tired parents “find their child’s sleep”.